SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 - SAP Message Server Protocol dissector

-    This module dissects the packets used by SAP's Message Server Protocol.
+    This module dissects the packets used by SAP's Message Server Protocol in its binary non-HTTP format, for both internal and external ports.

 - SAP Enqueue Protocol dissector